dsouths/PROJECT---3/README.md

 <h3>Credits/References</h3>

-<li><b>Code Institute - </b>giving me the knowledge & skills to develop this project</li>
+<li><b>Code Institute - </b> giving me the knowledge & skills to develop this project</li>
 <li><b>W3 Schools (https://www.w3schools.com/) - </b>clearing up some function queries I had</li>
-<li><b>Stack Overflow - </b>another extremely useful resource I used to rectify many issues with my code throughout the project including how to make my game end when getting to max amount of points</li>
+<li><b>Stack Overflow - </b>another extremely useful resource I used to research bugs throughout the project</li>

 <h3>Acknowledgements</h3>

 * <b>martina_mentor - </b>my mentor Martina who was always on hand to answer any questions
 * <b>Code Institute Channel on Slack - </b> I found this a great resource with many knowledgeable people who were more than willing to answer my questions & help out.
-* <b>Youtube</b> - I found a number of tutorials on youtube useful in helping me understand
+* <b>Youtube</b> - I found a number of tutorials on youtube useful in helping me understand the structure & syntax of Python.
+I used these as a basis for my project & built my World Cup 22 edition around this.
+They were helpful in understanding functions, while loops, lists & list methods.

 <h3>Final Note</h3>